How ready is China’s military? Dramatic downfall of two defense ministers raises questions - KESQ

 Char, the analyst, said problems in the PLA’s procurement system have existed for many years.

-In 2018, a study penned by China’s Naval University of Engineering, the Navy’s equipment procurement center and the audit office of the Central Military Commission had already analyzed the bid rigging practices in the PLA’s equipment procurement and called for improvement of the bidding system.
+In 2018, a study penned by China’s Naval University of Engineering, the Navy’s equipment procurement center and the audit office of the Central Military Commission had already analyzed the bid rigging practices in the PLA’s equipment procurement and called for improvement of the bidding system, Char noted.

 In a sign that China’s top military leadership could be concerned about the quality of its equipment, Gen. He Weidong, vice-chairman of the Central Military Commission (CMC), which oversees the armed forces, vowed in March to crack down on “fake combat capabilities” within the military, Char noted.

 “His comment was quickly banned from public view afterwards.
-I think that says a lot about the actual combat capabilities of the equipment,” Char said.
+I think that says a lot about the actual combat capabilities of (the PLA),” Char said.

 ‘Lost confidence’